setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 The proposed library simplifies the development of custom client-server communication protocols by representing them as execution graphs.
 In this model:

-* Nodes in the graph represent protocol steps, such as reading or writing data.
+* Nodes in the graph represent protocol steps, such as reading or writing data (receive and send).
 * Edges define the flow of execution between steps, governed by configurable rules and conditions.

 The library's API enables developers to: